VINCENTW2046/akangw.github.io/_pages/about.md

 social: true
 ---

-Hello, I'm Akang Wang, a 3rd year Ph.D. student in <a href="http://www.cmu.edu/cheme/" target="_blank">Chemical Engineering at Carnegie Mellon University</a>, working with <a href="https://www.cmu.edu/cheme/people/faculty/chrysanthos-e-gounaris.html" target="_blank">Chrysanthos E. Gounaris</a>.
+Hello, I'm Akang Wang, a 3rd year Ph.D. student in <a href="https://www.cmu.edu/cheme/research/process-systems-engineering/index.html" target="_blank">Chemical Engineering (Process Systems Engineering) at Carnegie Mellon University</a>, working with <a href="https://www.cmu.edu/cheme/people/faculty/chrysanthos-e-gounaris.html" target="_blank">Chrysanthos E. Gounaris</a>.
 My research is mainly focused on <a href="https://en.wikipedia.org/wiki/Vehicle_routing_problem" target="_blank">Vehicle Routing Problem</a>, and I'm also interested in theories and applications of Global Optimization.

 In this website, you can know more about my research and experience.
 Feel free to check them out.